Is Pay As You Go Electricity a Good Option in Ireland?

-Pay As You Go electricity
+Which Suppliers Offer Pay As You Go Electricity?

-Topping up your PAYG electricity meter depends on which energy provider you are with and whether you have a smart meter.
-All smart meters can be topped up via SMS, your energy supplier’s app, your provider’s online portal, or at any Payzone point.
-Traditional PAYG electricity meters can be topped up online (depending on your provider), in any Payzone outlet, or by text.
+Topping up your Pay As You Go electricity meter depends on which energy provider you are with and whether or not you have a smart meter.
+In most cases, both smart meters and pay-as-you-go meters can be topped up in the following fashion:

 If you’re feeling a little confused about how to read your meter and access the different options, have a look at our handy meter reading guide.